Last updated on December 26, 2022

-What is Jewellery Appraisal?
+What Is Jewellery Appraisal?

-What are Jewellery Appraisals Used For?
+What Are Jewellery Appraisals Used For?

-In general, there are various occasions when you may need written proof for the value of your jewellery and the appraisal will come handy.
+Appraisals are done to verify the value of a piece of jewellery, and there are various occasions when you may need written proof of the value of your item, and the appraisal will come in handy.

-Who Can Appraise Your Jewellery?
+Who Can Appraise Jewellery?

 Jewellery appraisals can be issued by people who have undergone training in gemology and valuation; however, there are no federal or state licensing requirements.
 Since pretty much anyone in a jewellery business equipped with the necessary tools can claim to be a jewellery appraiser, it is important to choose professionals that meet certain qualifications and adhere to a code of ethics.

 Always check if the individual has been certified by an authority such as the Accredited Gemologist Association, American Gem Society, American Society of Appraisers, Appraisers Association of America, Appraisers International Society, etc. Also, pay close attention to the reputation of the person you are going to trust with your jewellery.

 Aside from qualifying, the appraiser should also be a graduate gemologist and be knowledgeable about the current jewellery market.

 Featured image: Dreamstime